rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

 A library user can restrict or extend what gets recorded by passing a custom `interesting` predicate.
 Here we pass one that accepts only integers, which means string return values and non-integer locals are excluded.
-Note the predicate receives both name and value — a user could, for example, include private variables by ignoring the name filter entirely.
+Note the predicate receives both name and value.
+A user could, for example, include private variables by ignoring the name filter entirely.